 Fleas are a common problem for cats and can cause discomfort and even serious health issues if left untreated.

-Fleas can cause discomfort and disease to all animals in a household.
 This is why knowing how do cats get fleas is an important part of keeping your pet healthy and happy.

 How are cats exposed to fleas?
 There are two ways your cats can get infected.